Container Gardening Soil

 You can also 'solarize' soil or compost by putting it in a black plastic bag in the full sun for a few weeks.
 This kills off weed seeds and harmful micro-organisms while allowing the beneficial fungus and bacteria to survive.

-It was always advised to use crockery pieces in the bottom of the pot to provide more drainage, but this is actually not recommended.
-A tea bag or a piece of folded up newspaper covering the drain hole will be adequate to prevent the soil from falling out, and in time, the roots of the plants will hold it in place.
+Sometimes you’ll see advice to use crockery pieces in the bottom of the pot to provide more drainage, but this is actually not recommended.
+A tea bag or a piece of folded up newspaper covering the drain hole will be adequate to prevent the soil from falling out, and in time, the roots of the plants will hold it in place once the paper disintegrates.

 Using the right container gardening soil will make your container garden flourish, with healthy plants providing you with fresh vegetables and herbs, as well as beauty and forage for bees and butterflies.